Complete convergence of message passing algorithms for some satisfiability problems

-Algorithmic theory of random structures has been the focus of extensive research in recent years (see \cite{RandGraphSurvey} for a survey).
-As part of this trend, \textbf{uniformly random 3CNFs} (generated by selecting at random $m=m(n)$ clauses over the variables $\{x_{1},...,x_{n}\}$) have attracted much attention.
-Random 3CNFs are known to have a sharp satisfiability threshold in the clause-variable ratio \cite{Friedgut}.
-Namely, a random 3CNF with clause-variable ratio below the threshold is satisfiable $\whp$ (with high probability, meaning with probability tending to 1 as $n$ goes to infinity ) and one with ratio above the threshold is unsatisfiable $\whp$.
-This threshold is not known exactly (and not even known to be independent of $n$).
-The threshold is known to be at least 3.52 \cite{KaporisLalas} and at most 4.506 \cite{UpperBoundThresh}.
-Experimental results indicate that the threshold is closer to the higher end of the interval \cite{ExperimentalUpperBoundOnThresh}.

-In this work we mainly consider formulas with large clause-variable ratio.
-At such ratios almost all 3CNF formulas are not satisfiable, therefore more refined definitions are due.
-We consider the \textbf{planted distribution}, denoted throughout by $\PlantedDist$.
+In this paper we study random satisfiable 3CNF formulas with an arbitrary density.
+For this we use the {\em planted distribution} \cite{flaxman,AlonKrivSudCliqe,OnTheGreedy,ExpectedPoly3SAT,AlonKahale97,ChenFrieze} denoted throughout by $\PlantedDist$.
 A random 3CNF in this distribution is obtained by first picking an assignment $\varphi$ to the variables, and then including every clause satisfied by $\varphi$ with probability $p=p(n)$, thus guaranteeing that the resulting instance is satisfiable.
-Throughout, we use $\varphi$ to denote the planted assignment when the relevant instance is clear from context.

-Planted-solution distributions are favored by many researchers, e.g. \cite{flaxman,EBSPlanted,OnTheGreedy,ExpectedPoly3SAT} in the context of 3SAT, and also for other graph problems such as the of planted clique, planted bisection, planted coloring, and planted bipartite hypergraphs studied e.g. in \cite{AlonKahale97,AlonKrivSudCliqe,BlumSpencer,ChenFrieze,FeigeKraut}.
+We briefly note that there exists another model of random 3CNF formulas which consists of $m$ clauses chosen uniformly at random from the set of all $8\binom{n}{3}$ possible ones ($m$ is a parameter of the distribution, and $m/n$ is referred to as the clause-variable ratio, or the density, of the random instance).
+This distribution shows a sharp threshold with respect to satisfiability \cite{Friedgut}.
+Specifically, a random 3CNF with clause-variable ratio below the threshold is satisfiable $\whp$ (with high probability, meaning with probability tending to 1 as $n$ goes to infinity) and one with ratio above the threshold is unsatisfiable $\whp$.
+Experimental results predict the threshold to be around 4.2 \cite{ExperimentalUpperBoundOnThresh}. \\\\ To describe our main result, we formally define the \textsf{Warning Propagation (WP)} algorithm.

-\section{Warning Propagation}
+\subsection{Warning Propagation}